 However, there are concrete sealers that can’t be painted over but there is a hack to tint such concrete sealers to display color.

-So what’s the hack and how do you paint over concrete sealer?
+So what’s the hack and how do you do it?
 There is more to know about painting over concrete sealer and this post digs right into the topic.
 So let’s dig in.

 You can paint over concrete sealer when the sealer has dried and hardened.
 This will take between 4 hours and 24 hours.
 On average, you can paint over a concrete sealer 8 hours after the sealer was applied.

-You should know that the time before painting over the concrete sealer also depends on the type of concrete sealer and the number of coats applied.
+The time before painting over the concrete sealer depends on the type of concrete sealer and the number of coats applied.

 If you paint over a concrete sealer that hasn’t dried or hardened, the paint will not stick well due to moisture inside the concrete sealer.
-Also, the finish will look gummy or sticky for several hours.
+The finish will look gummy or sticky for several hours.

 Another reason to allow the concrete sealer to dry fully is because of the prep work required before painting.
 Before you can paint over concrete sealer, you need to clean, abrade, and prime the concrete.